Best Family Streaming Plan 2026

 - Peppa Pig (British) — Netflix's second most-viewed licensed show with 117.4 million views in the first half of 2024.
 Available on Paramount+ in the US.

 - Studio Ghibli (Japanese) — 21+ films on Max in the US (Netflix outside US/Canada).
-My Neighbor Totoro, Ponyo, Spirited Away, and Kiki's Delivery Service are among the finest family films ever made.
+My Neighbor Totoro, Ponyo, Spirited Away, and Kiki's Delivery Service are some of the best family films ever made.

 - Miraculous: Tales of Ladybug & Cat Noir (French) — Now the most in-demand kids IP globally, surpassing SpongeBob.
 Available on Disney+ and Netflix depending on region.